 As Committee we feel that this answer takes away any fear that different approaches could potentially lead to difficulties where both church federations are working toward a relationship with the same third party (Acts 1995, Article 19, IV, F).
-It should also be noted that in this respect we subject the Dutch Sister Churches to greater scrutiny than other federations with whom we have fellowship.
-We think in particular of the fact that the FCS established fraternal relations with the Free Reformed Church of North America as a sister church without any consultation with us (see 3.3.2).
+It should also be noted that in this respect we subject the was also pointed out that if a Church suspected there was a problem, the onus lies on that Church to study the matter and come with grounds to show deviation on the part of a sister Church.